 A bizarre and obscure mouse-size mammal, the naked mole rat has only been measured to live to about 30 years of age (more than 30 times longer than some other rodents).
-However, it does not appear to gradually deteriorate with age, and apparently does not develop cancer.
+However, it does not appear to gradually deteriorate with age, and apparently does not naturally develop cancer.

-The oldest known single living organism is a bristlecone pine tree "Methuselah" living in California and measured (by counting rings in a boring) at 4843 years old in 2012.
+The oldest known single living organism in the U.S. is a bristlecone pine tree "Methuselah" living in California and measured (by counting rings in a boring) at 4843 years old in 2012.
+Trees elsewhere are thought to be more than 7000 years old.

-NS is the "kiss of death" for fundamental limitation theories.
-There may indeed be fundamental limitations that prevent immortality, per se.
+Negligible senescence is the "kiss of death" for fundamental limitation theories.
+There may indeed be fundamental limitations that prevent literal immortality.
 They clearly are not limiting the ability of at least some organisms to live to be 4843 years old.